zrs233/ursula/doc/dev-test.md

 ## DockerDockerDockerDockerDockerDocker (Unsupported)

-If you're feeling a little frisky you can deploy a test/dev environment straight from our docker images.
+If you're feeling a little frisky, you can deploy a test/dev environment straight from our docker images.
 This will run `test/deploy && test/run` from inside the container and use the stackrc file that you've mapped in:

 ```